 With lightweight transactions and a consensus protocol like Paxos, Cassandra can operate somewhat similar to a “CP”-mode database.
 However, even with these “CP”-oriented features for consistency, it remains classified as an “AP”-mode database.

-Apache Cassandra is not a fully ACID-style database, since it does not support strict consistency in the ACID-sense such as two-phase commits, rollbacks or locking mechanisms.
-While it does support other ACID-like features, such as atomicity and isolation on the row-level, and has a durable writes option, it is inaccurate to describe Cassandra as an ACID-compliant database.
+Cassandra is not a fully ACID-style database, since it does not support strict consistency in the ACID-sense such as two-phase commits, rollbacks or locking mechanisms.
+While it does support other ACID-like features, such as strong consistency (using CL=ALL), compare-and-set updates with Lightweight Transactions, atomicity and isolation on the row-level, and has a durable writes option, it is inaccurate to describe Cassandra as an ACID-compliant database.

 Instead, furthering the analogy of comparative pH levels, Cassandra has been described as a BASE database, since it offers Basic Availability, Soft state, and Eventual consistency.